AwkwardPeak7/aniyomi-extensions/README.md

 just copy paste this in More > Settings > Browse > Anime Extension repos > + Add

+Also, make sure to uninstall existing extensions before installing these ones

 ## License

     Copyright 2015 Javier Tomás